What is family violence?

 Family violence is when a family member threatens, harms, controls or abuses another family member.
 Family violence can include violence by:

-- an adult in a family – for example, a partner or spouse, an adult child or an extended family member
+- an adult in a family – for example, a partner or spouse, an adult child, an extended family member, or a member of a kinship network

 - an adult who used to be in a family – for example, a former partner or spouse